One Ok Rock: 2015–2016: 35xxxv and international success

 To commemorate the 10th anniversary of My Chemical Romance's album The Black Parade, Rock Sound announced a special cover album, including One Ok Rock.
 The band covered the first track, "The End".

 On September 10 and 11, the band held a special live concert at Nagisaen, Shizuoka, Japan for a crowd of 110,000 spectators.
 One Ok Rock also announced the digital single release of "Taking Off" on September 16, 2016, under Fueled by Ramen.
 The song was used as a theme song for the Japanese film Museum starring Shun Oguri.
-The movie debuted on November 12, 2016.
 Later at a special live concert, Taka announced that their 8th studio album would be released the following year following an album tour.

 On October 8, Sum 41 released the Japanese edition of their album, 13 Voices, including the song "War" featuring Taka.
 Deryck Whibley from Sum 41 mentioned to Alternative Press Japan that "It was great to collaborate with Taka on our new song called War.
 I am a huge fan of his voice and of One Ok Rock and I think that our voices work very well together".